gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 ![Major and Minor Intervals](/img/intervals/06.gif "Major and Minor Intervals")

-In order to find the Minor Intervals we lower the Major Intervals by a half step, ie we are adding a flat to the note.
+In order to find the Minor Intervals we lower the Major Intervals by a half step, i.e. we are adding a flat to the note.

 example: c to d is a Major Second, c to db is a Minor Second